BedrockStreaming/tech.bedrockstreaming.com/_posts/2018-05-23-kubecon-2018-copenhaguen-day-3.md

 ## Cloud Native ML on Kubernetes - David Aronchick, Product Manager, Cloud AI and Co-Founder of Kubeflow, Google & Vishnu Kannan, Sr. Software Engineer, Google

 Trying to run Machine Learning on Kubernetes?
 Working with Jupyter and Tensorflow?
-[Kuebeflow](https://github.com/kubeflow/kubeflow) could be of interest for you.
+[Kuebeflow](https://github.com/kubeflow/kubeflow) could be of interest to you.

 ## Running with Scissors - Liz Rice, Technology Evangelist, Aqua Security